Yangzi River 长江

 The Yangzi river (长江), still often known by its old name of Yangtse WG, is the third longest river in the World and drains a vast basin of 772,200 sq miles [1,999,989 sq kms] with a flow of 29,000 m3 at its mouth, making it the second largest after the Amazon ➚ and has over 20 times the flow rate of the Yellow River.
 The build up silt at the outflow advances the delta by about 60 feet [18 meters] each year.

-The Yangtse river rises in Qinghai, flows south to form the border between Tibet and Sichuan and enters Yunnan where it makes an about turn to head north east back into Sichuan.
+The Yangtse river rises in Qinghai province, flows south to form the border between Tibet and Sichuan and enters Yunnan where it makes an about turn to head north east back into Sichuan.
+Legend has it that Yu the Great placed the Yun ('cloudy') range of mountain in its path to divert it east into China.
+It flows through the famous Tiger Leaping Gorge in Yunan where it flows through a very narrow but deep canyon.
 It then flows through the three famous gorges (Xiling, Wu and Qutang) in the new province of Chongqing.
 After the Three Gorges dam the Yangzi enters the lowland lakes of Hubei.
 The river then meanders more slowly through Anhui before reaching the sea in Jiangsu.
 Shanghai lies close to its mouth where it enters the South China Sea.
 Three great cities and provincial capitals are located along its way: Chongqing; Wuhan and Nanjing.
 Nanjing has at times been the capital of the whole of China.

 Huge lakes, principally Poyang and Dongting, in the lower reaches act as buffer stores for summer rains to help prevent flooding further downstream.
 The Yangzi is easily navigable upstream as far as Wuhan and Yichang.

 The Yangzi River has for long been the natural division between northern and southern China.
 It was as late as 1957 ➚ that the first bridge on the lower reaches at Wuhan was opened.
 East of Yichang there were no bridges; railway carriages had to be unhitched and taken by ferry across the river.
-Later an even mightier bridge at Nanjing was completed in 1968.
-In the last 20 years many new bridges have been constructed and it is planned that there will be soon as many as 100 bridges ➚ on the lower stretch of the River.
+Later an even mightier bridge downstream at Nanjing was completed in 1968.
+In the last 20 years many new bridges have been constructed and there are now more than 100 bridges ➚ over the lower stretch of the River.
 The Yangzi has a navigable network of 43,496 miles [70,000 kms] with 3,000 ton ships able to make the 1,000 miles [1,609 kms] journey from its mouth to Chongqing.
-Near its mouth the river was home to the freshwater dolphin: the Baiji ➚ but due to pollution and over-fishing it is now extinct.
+Near its mouth the river was home to the freshwater dolphin: the Baiji ➚ but due to pollution and over-fishing it has become extinct.